-Members of the NBER's Program on Economics on Children met on April 12 in Cambridge.
+Members of the NBER's Program on Children met on April 12 in Cambridge.
 Program Directors Anna Aizer of Brown University and Janet Currie of Princeton University organized the meeting.
 These researchers' papers were presented and discussed:

 Martha J. Bailey, University of Michigan and NBER, and Shuqiao Sun and Brenden D. Timpe, University of Michigan